Introduction to asking for payment

 Speak to the customer by phone

-Compared to emails, phone calls are harder to ignore.
+Drawing from experience, phone calls are harder to ignore compared to emails.
 If you can get your customer on the phone, they can’t dodge any questions or make up excuses.
 Plus, they might’ve simply overlooked your invoice email and just need a stronger nudge.

 Consider cutting off future work